 Awesome trip with time for lunch on route...

-The 11am 3/4 day trip from Kerne Bridge to Symonds Yat West is the shortest trip we do but with the most time to complete it, you can choose from Canoes, Kayaks or Stand up Paddleboards.
+The 11am 3/4 day trip from Kerne Bridge to Symonds Yat West is the shortest river journey we offer but with the most time to complete it, you can choose from Canoes, Kayaks or Stand up Paddleboards.

 On this trip you can relax and chill out, stop for lunch and just take your time, ideal for the first time paddler or for children, and can be done self-guided between the months of March to November.
 After booking your Canoe, Kayak or Paddleboard online you will receive and email booking confirmation (please check the details are correct), then on the morning of your trip we ask that you meet us 30 minutes before the start of your trip at Wye Adventures Ltd Centre, Symonds Yat West.
 You can park in the Pay and Display Car Park next door at the "River Wye Caravan & Camping Park" and then walk back to the road and the 100m to the entrance to Wye Adventures and Wye Canoes where we fill out paperwork, kit you out with buoyancy aids, paddles and dry barrels and give you a safety briefing, you will have the small launch fee to pay to the managers of the launch site if self-guided (£2.50 per craft and they take cards).
 We will then transport you up to the start point of your trip.